mvgam

 and CmdStan

-backend, with the cmdstanr
+backend, with the {cmdstanr}

-interface, rather than using rstan
+interface, rather than using {rstan}

 and CmdStan

 Compiling a Stan program requires a modern C++ compiler and the GNU Make build utility (a.k.a. “gmake”).
 The correct versions of these tools to use will vary by operating system, but unfortunately most standard Windows and MacOS X machines do not come with them installed by default.
-The first step to installing Stan is to update your C++ toolchain so that you can compile models correctly.
-There are detailed instructions by the Stan team on how to ensure you have the correct C++ toolchain to compile models, so please refer to those and follow the steps that are relevant to your own machine.
-Once you have the correct C++ toolchain, you’ll need to install Cmdstan
+The first step to installing Stan

 install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))

 can install it for you, assuming you have a suitable C++ toolchain.
-To double check that your toolchain is set up properly you can call
+To double check that your toolchain is set up properly you can call the check_cmdstan_toolchain()

 function:

-If your toolchain is configured correctly then CmdStan can be installed by calling the
+can be installed by calling the install_cmdstan()

 function: